s3i7h/envctl/README.md

 Usage: envctl <COMMAND>

 Commands:
-  update  Apply settings read from INPUT to OUTPUT help    Print this message or the help of the given subcommand(s)
+  update  Read settings from INPUT and update OUTPUT help    Print this message or the help of the given subcommand(s)

 Options: